Nikola Pašić Square: 1982 Palestinian solidarity rally

 On 9 July 1982, the square, then named after Marx and Engels, was the site of a Palestinian solidarity rally.
-Named the "Rally of Solidarity with the Plight of the Palestinian People" and held under the 'Death to fascism, freedom to the people' mantra, the event was Yugoslav youth's protest against Israel's invasion of Lebanon as well as the Israeli siege of Beirut.
+Named "Solidarity with the Struggle of the Palestinian People" and held under the 'Death to fascism, freedom to the people' slogan, the event was Yugoslav youth's protest against Israel's invasion of Lebanon as well as the Israeli siege of Beirut.
 Organized by the Yugoslav Socialist Youth League (SSOJ), youth wing of SFR Yugoslavia's ruling political party—the Yugoslav Communist League (SKJ), the rally was held in front of 30,000 people.
 It featured speeches from the Yugoslav People's Army (JNA) general-lieutenant and Order of the People's Hero holder Dušan Korać as well as the Palestine Liberation Organization (PLO) representative in Yugoslavia, Mohammed Nabhan.
 It also saw musical performances by Riblja Čorba, Električni Orgazam, Radomir "Točak" Mihailović, and Aki Rahimovski.

+A group of Yugoslav liberal dissidents used the rally to protest against the regime and were arrested.
+They carried the banner of Solidarity, the Polish labor union and an anti-authoritarian social movement.